dexie/dexie-website/docs/Promise/Promise.md

 title: 'Promise'
 ---

 Represents an ECMAScript 6 compliant Promise/A+ implementation.
-All Dexie methods that returns a Promise will return a Dexie.Promise rather than native Promise.
+All Dexie methods that return a Promise will return a Dexie.Promise rather than native Promise.

 ### Syntax